top of page

 The NCSAS competition is distinctive in requiring both a paper and an oral presentation and providing an opportunity for students to receive constructive feedback from the research scientists who judged their projects.
 In addition, we offer mini-grants to student researchers to encourage their efforts.

-Middle and high school students compete at the District level where they may win 1st, 2nd, or 3rd place ribbons in their category and may qualify for the State level competition.
+Middle and high school students compete at the Regional/ District level where they may win 1st, 2nd, or 3rd place ribbons in their category and may qualify for the State level competition.
 The State level competition takes place at the North Carolina School of Science and Mathematics.
 In addition to 1st, 2nd, and 3rd place medals, the most outstanding high school students are awarded a subsidized trip to the American Association for the Advancement of Science /American Junior Academy of Science (AAAS/AJAS) annual meeting (the trip is generously subsidized by the Burroughs Wellcome Fund).

 If you have a project that you'd like to submit, please register for your District Competition!